Rodhlann/BeerLight_V2/README.md

 Info:

 The BeerLightApp will be installed to your [Start -> All Programs -> Startup] folder.
-The application will be ran at startup.
+The application will run at startup.
 BeerLightApp will timeout and close after fifteen minutes if it is unable to find a connection to the host.

 To uninstall go to your [Start -> Control Panel -> Programs -> Programs and Features] and uninstall.